Mahāsaṅghika Vinaya

 Explanation

 “A bhikkhunī” is as explained above.
 “Garlic” means planted garlic and (wild) mountain garlic.
 Similarly, all kinds of garlic may not be eaten.
-Both cooked and raw garlic are not allowed.
+Both cooked and raw garlic aren’t allowed.
 Reheated garlic and garlic burnt to ashes are also not allowed.
 If the body has a wound, it’s allowed to apply it.
 When one has applied it, one must stay in a secluded place.
 When the wound has healed and been washed clean, one is allowed to return.
 This is what the World-honored One said.

 Summary Verse